Renesas Electronics: History

-In December 2010, Renesas Mobile Corporation was formed by integrating Renesas’s mobile business with assets acquired from Nokia.
-However, the company later exited the mobile sector, transferring LTE assets to Broadcom in 2013 and dissolving the subsidiary in 2014.
+In December 2010, Renesas Mobile Corporation was formed by integrating Renesas's mobile business with wireless-modem assets acquired from Nokia.
+Renesas later exited the mobile sector, transferring LTE assets to Broadcom in 2013 and absorbing Renesas Mobile in 2014.

-The 2011 Tōhoku earthquake and flooding in Thailand severely impacted Renesas’s operations.
-A major restructuring followed, involving the sale of domestic factories and a capital infusion from the Innovation Network Corporation of Japan (INCJ), which became the company's largest shareholder in 2013.
-Renesas returned to profitability in fiscal year 2013.
+The 2011 Tōhoku earthquake and tsunami and flooding in Thailand severely affected Renesas's operations and semiconductor supply chains.
+A major restructuring followed, involving workforce reductions, the sale and consolidation of domestic production facilities, and a government-led capital injection.
+Following a third-party share allotment in September 2013, the state-backed Innovation Network Corporation of Japan held 69.15% of Renesas's shares.